rarepng/rview2/README.md

 - install openssl on linux or build OpenSSL and ensure it's compiled and configured with mingw64 with no-shared and make sure OPENSSL_ROOT_DIR is set, msys2 can be used to make it easier, instructions follow if needed.
 - make sure resources are in resources directory
 - clone recursively```git clone --recursive``` or run either ```git pull --recurse-submodules``` or ```git submodule update --init --recursive``` after cloning to install the dependancy submodules
-- ~~if on windows place {GameNetworkingSockets.dll, libcrypto-3-x64.dll,libprotobuf.dll } next to exe~~
-- ~~if on linux make sure openssl, protobuf and gamenetworkingsockets are installed and/or their shared libraries are in lib path, you can run `ldconfig` after installation~~
-- previous 2 points useless for now because no shared/dynamic builds at the time being only links statically to these libraries.

 ## linux
 - download resources and extract to resources directory in project root